How to Evaluate a Business Before You Buy It

 When a deal is stuck, don’t argue about the version on the table — replace it with two or three new versions.

-For example, instead of negotiating against a $2.0M cash offer, present the buyer with three structures: $2.0M cash with a 30-day transition; $2.15M with a 90-day paid consulting agreement; $2.25M with $300K seller-financed at 7% over three years.
+Instead of negotiating against a $2.0M cash offer, present the buyer with three structures: $2.0M cash with a 30-day transition; $2.15M with a 90-day paid consulting agreement; $2.25M with $300K seller-financed at 7% over three years.

 The buyer’s psychology shifts from “do I accept or reject this offer” to “which of these works best for me.”
 Multiple options create the feeling of choice and control on the buyer’s side, while keeping every option in the seller’s favorable range.
 This is one of the most reliable ways to break a stalled deal in our market.